-- The next generation may finally get sight of the role models they deserve
+- Creative Entrepreneurs is glad to report that the next generation may finally get sight of the role models they deserve as the government finally wakes up to the economic power of the creative sector.

 This came as a shock: in a major economic announcement, the Prime Minister has singled out the creative sector as one of the UK's five most crucial economic sectors.
 What?
 Did we hear that right?
 This required an immediate check of the official press release, surely there had been some mistake.
 This was, after all, an announcement about industry, not arts and culture.